zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### field `String`

-The field from the datasource that will be displayed in the column.
+The field to which the column is bound.
+The value of this field is displayed by the column during data binding.

 #### Example
     <kendo:grid-column field="field">